ferencek/cms-MyAnalysis-MyAnalyzer/doc/README_CRAB.txt

-The -w (--main_workdir) parameter defines the name of the main working directory, the -d (--dataset_list) parameter specifies the location of a text file containing a list of datasets to be processed, the -c (--cmssw_cfg) parameter specifies the location of a common CMSSW configuration file, the -f (--cut_file) parameter specifies the location of a CRAB configuration file template, and the -t (--crab_cfg_template) parameter specifies the location of a CRAB configuration file template.
+The -w (--main_workdir) parameter defines the name of the main working directory, the -d (--dataset_list) parameter specifies the location of a text file containing a list of datasets to be processed, the -c (--cmssw_cfg) parameter specifies the location of a common CMSSW configuration file, the -f (--cut_file) parameter specifies the location of a cut file, and the -t (--crab_cfg_template) parameter specifies the location of a CRAB configuration file template.
 With the input parameters provided, the createCrabJobs.py script creates the following file and directory structure

 MAIN_WORKDIR/ (Main working directory)
     |